136 Beacon is located on the north side of Beacon, between Berkeley and Clarendon, with 134 Beacon to the east and 138

 136 Beacon was not listed in the 1891 Blue Book.

 On April 20, 1891, 136 Beacon was acquired from Eliza Winchester’s estate by Grace (Oakes) Brooks, the wife of Frederick Brooks.
 They had married in June of 1890.
 After their marriage, they had lived at 97 Beacon with his parents, Francis Brooks and Louise (Winsor) Brooks, where their daughter Grace was born in May of 1891.

 Frederick Brooks was a designer of stained glass.

 During the 1900-1901 winter season, they traveled abroad and 136 Beacon was the home of cotton broker and manufacturer Charles Bean Amory and his wife Lillie (Clapp) Amory.
 Their primary residence was in Milton.

-The Brookses resumed living at 136 Beacon during the 1901-1902 winter season, but again traveled abroad during the 1904-1905 season, and 136 Beacon was the home of James J. Jackson, Jr., and his wife, Rachel (Brooks) Jackson, who had married in June of 1904.
-Their eldest child, James, was born there in April of 1905.
+The Brookses resumed living at 136 Beacon during the 1901-1902 winter season, but again traveled abroad during the 1904-1905 season, and 136 Beacon was the home of James Jackson, Jr., and his wife, Rachel (Brooks) Jackson, who had married in June of 1904.
+Prior to their marriage, he had lived at 8 Fairfield with his widowed mother, Rebecca Nelson (Borland) Jackson, and she had lived in Medford (she was Frederick Brooks’s second cousin, their common ancestor being their great-grandfather, Peter Chardon Brooks).
+James and Rachel Jackson’s eldest child, James, was born at 136 Beacon in April of 1905.
 They moved soon thereafter to Westwood.
 James Jackson was an investment banker and later would serve as Treasurer of Massachusetts.

 During the 1912-1913 season, they were traveling in Europe and 136 Beacon was the home of investment banker Barrett Wendell, Jr. and his wife, Barbara (Higginson) Wendell.
 They had lived at 265 Clarendon during the previous season.
 By the 1913-1914 season, they had moved to 248 Marlborough.